March 2022

 - Quick Reads and Audios – summary versions of chapters, in audio and text formats.

-- Research and Report Briefings – written by the Policy Partners Project and our associates to reflect current issues or recently released research reports;
+- Research and Report Briefings – written Policy Partners Project to reflect current issues or recently released research reports;

-- Safeguarding Adults Reviews and Inquiry Reports – links to significant SARs.
+- Safeguarding Adults Reviews and Inquiry Reports – links to significant SARs and reports from national inquiries.

 Reading Confirmation